 - Influential or strong-willed participants might render others unwilling to speak up.

-Silent techniques that let participants generate issues in parallel can be more efficient and comprehensive than the public, sequential method.
-The facilitator and retrospective sponsor could identify several categories in which issues are likely to arise prior to the retrospective meeting.
-Common categories for software projects include communication, organization, teamwork, management, requirements, design, construction, testing, business issues, and processes.
+Silent techniques that let participants generate issues in parallel can be more efficient and comprehensive.
+The sponsor could identify several categories for likely issues in advance.
+Common categories for software projects include communication, organization, teamwork, management, requirements, design, construction, testing, and processes.

-This approach offers several advantages.
-Participants working in parallel can generate more issues in a given amount of time.
+Participants working in parallel like this can generate more issues in a given amount of time.
 There’s little chance of being distracted by discussions as each issue comes up.
 People who might be reluctant to speak up can contribute their input silently and anonymously.
 The facilitator will need to read all the sticky notes on the flip charts aloud, make sure each issue is clearly stated and properly classified, and group related or duplicate issues.

 Issue Prioritization.
 A successful retrospective will generate more issues than the team can realistically address, so prioritization and focus are necessary.
 Pareto voting is a classic prioritization technique.
 Each participant gets a limited number of votes, about 20 percent of the total number of issues being prioritized.
 Colored adhesive dots work well for this voting process.

 The participants walk around the room, study the flip charts, and place their dots on the issues they believe are most important to address.
 Those issues that gather the most dots are most ripe for early action.
 However, seeing the dots on the sticky notes can bias people who might not want to “waste” votes on issues that clearly are not popular.
-To avoid that problem, have the participants place their dots on the backs of the sticky notes so they’re invisible to the voters.
+You might have the participants place their dots on the backs of the sticky notes so they’re not visible to the voters.

 Analysis.
 If you have time during the retrospective meeting, spend perhaps 15 minutes discussing each of the top priority items.
 Otherwise, assemble a small group to explore those topics after the meeting.
 For items noted as going particularly well, determine why they succeeded and what benefits they provided.
 Find ways to ensure that each of those aspects of the project will go well again in the future.
 For high-priority “could have gone better” items, learn why, determine the consequences, and brainstorm recommendations for doing it better the next time.